 On SEP-27, the official number of deaths totalled 16 people.
 However, the Center for Investigative Journalism confirmed that there are dozens of hurricane-related deaths and the number could eventually rise to the hundreds.

 On SEP-28, FEMA said that 42% of residents have no potable water.
 It could takes months to restore fully electrical and water services.
 15

 Maria veered Northeast into the Atlantic Ocean, away from land.
-By SEP-30 it had been downgraded to a tropical storm and continues to weaken as it approaches the Ireland and the UK.
+By SEP-30 it had been downgraded to a tropical storm and continued to weaken as it approached the Ireland and the UK.